whisthq/whist/website/README.md

 ## Publishing the Website

 The website auto-deploys from GitHub directly to Netlify, which is our web hosting provider.
-For every `push` to our main branches (dev/staging/master), the code in that branch will be automatically built and deployed on Netlify.
+For every `push` to our main branches (dev/staging/prod), the code in that branch will be automatically built and deployed on Netlify.
 The Netlify dashboard is managed by the code owners.

 -   The branch `dev` deploys to https://dev.fractal.co.
 -   The branch `staging` deploys to https://staging.fractal.co.
--   The branch `master` deploys to https://fractal.co.
+-   The branch `prod` deploys to https://fractal.co.

 For `dev` and `staging`, the password is `><mc?@,>YF?v&p,e`.